sahirug/react-yearly-calendar/README.md

 - If `customClasses` is an object, the Calendar will use the keys as css classes and the values as rules to apply them.
 	- if the value is **an array** of strings in the form `YYYY-MM-DD`, those days will be given the css class.
 Useful for **single days**, like holidays!
 	- if the value is **an object** with a `start` and an `end` value (still in the `YYYY-MM-DD` form), the days in that **period** will be given the css class.
 Nice for seasons!
-	- if the value is **a string** of comma-separated, three-letters weekdays names in the form `"ddd,ddd"`, the class will be given to the **days of the week** appearing on the string.
+	- if the value is **a string** of comma-separated, three-letter weekdays names in the form `"ddd,ddd"`, the class will be given to the **days of the week** appearing on the string.
 Great for closing days during the week!
-	- if the value is **a function** returning a boolean value, the class will be called using the function itself as a test.
+	- if the value is **a function** returning a boolean value, the class will be assigned using the function itself as a test.
 A must have for the finest tuning!

 Confused? see the example below!